 Perhaps he had developed ‘a highly organised system of disability’ — when it’s not only his limbs he can’t move, but his faith he can’t forge.

 And I get it — when you’re daily surrounded by the cultural support and colonnades shade-like type that feed into your sense of helplessness; and when all you can do is think, talk and tinker about your deficits, you start looking at your handicaps differently — your losses become your lot — your paralysis you.

 Jesus confronted the man’s heart as much as He challenged his physiology and psychology of paralysis.

 That for us to receive our healing, we must desire it, and believe it.

 We must cling on to the Son of Man more than to the traditions of man.

-He must be Lord.
-Whoever and whatever else others claim to be, or do.
+He must be Lord, no matter whoever and whatever else others claim to be or do.